Last Updated on

 Where: 9201 Balloon Museum Drive NE, Albuquerque.

-Directions: From downtown, take I-25 north to exit 233 (NM 528/Alameda Blvd).
-Turn left (west) onto Alameda Blvd.
-Continue straight for several blocks; turn right on Balloon Museum Drive.
+Directions: From downtown Albuquerque take Interstate 25 north to exit 233 (NM 528/Alameda Boulevard).
+Turn left on Alameda Boulevard.
+Continue straight for several blocks, then right onto Balloon Museum Drive.

 Phone: (505) 768-6020

-Free admission Sunday 9:00 am – 1:00 pm and the first Friday of the month – excluding October.
+Free Admission: 9:00 am – 1:00 pm every Sunday and the first Friday of the month only, excluding October.

 Albuquerque is synonymous with the Albuquerque International Balloon Fiesta.
 This annual event is the world’s largest hot air balloon festival and also the most photographed event in the world!
-Not only is Balloon Fiesta Park home to the balloon fiesta, it also is home to the Anderson Abruzzo Albuquerque International Balloon Museum.
+This is held each October at the city’s Balloon Fiesta Park, also home to the Anderson Abruzzo Albuquerque International Balloon Museum.

-The museum encompasses all aspects of hot air ballooning, from the early days of balloon flight to it’s use in WWII and beyond.
-Exhibits detail the use of hot air balloons in espionage, record breaking experiments, space exploration and doomed adventure in the North Pole.
-There are interactive exhibits to keep the kids occupied and everyone can have a go at the balloon flight simulator.
+The museum encompasses all aspects of hot air ballooning, from the early days of balloon flight, to it’s use in WWII and beyond.
+Exhibits detail balloons used for espionage, record-breaking experiments, space exploration and doomed North Pole adventures.
+The interactive exhibits keep the kids occupied and everyone can have a go at the balloon flight simulator.